blocksmd/blocksmd/docs/set-and-read-data.md

 So far, we've been only talking about reading CSV or TSV data from Google Sheets.
 However, JSON data from a traditional web API is also fully supported.
 You can read JSON data by setting `#! get-format = JSON`, placing your URL in the `#! get-url = {url}`, and (optionally) changing the objects reference using `#! get-objects-name = {name}`.

-Let's say we want to read https://jsonplaceholder.typicode.com/users, which returns the following JSON data:
+Let's say we want to read https://jsonplaceholder.typicode.com/users, which returns random JSON data in the following format:

 ```json
 [